-To compile SALMON to create executable the binary files, we adopt to use CMake tools as the first option.
-In case you fail to build SALMON using CMake in your environment, we may use Gnu Make.
-See Build using GNU Makefile.
+To compile SALMON and create the executable binary, we recommend using CMake as the primary method.
+If you are unable to build SALMON with CMake in your environment, you may use GNU Make as an alternative (Build using GNU Makefile).